petergridge/Irrigation-V5/readme.md

 This setting enables the production of yaml to implement the equivalent to the custom card.
 Some users are experiencing issues with the custom card requiring this alternative.
 The custom card is also based on the entities cards.
 The yaml is generated on start and when a program configuration is created or modified.
 Insert the generated yaml into a Manual Card.

+### Vent exccess pressure after pump stop
+This option opens one valve for three seconds after the pump has stop on program completion to release presure from the system.

+### Delay next run when rain detected
+Enables a delay function to add a number of days before the next run of the program.

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)